Privacy risk in GeoData: A survey: Background

 \subsection{Different Privacy attacks on Geodata}

-Geodata privacy refers to a set of principles and practices put in place to protect the confidentiality of individuals,groups, communities or organisations about whom there is geographically explicit data collected.
-Geocoded data are becoming available at increasingly finer resolutions, while attacker capabilities in linking geocoded data to specific individuals or groups continue to grow.
-The number of identifying variables necessary for a data breach to occur is reduced dramatically when geographic location is known at a precise level, especially where population density is low.
-The development of geocoded data sources presents new concerns for data confidentiality breaches, as traditional disclosure avoidance mechanisms may ignore spatial characteristics.
-In this section we explore different privacy issues for geodata.
+Geodata privacy refers to a set of principles and practices put in place to protect the privacy of individuals, groups, communities or organisations whose data is represented in geographically explicit formats~\cite{kamel2022reconciling}.
+With geodata increasingly available at finer resolutions and attackers continuously advancing their capabilities in linking geodata to specific individuals or groups, the risk of a privacy breach escalates, especially when precise geographic locations are known, particularly in areas with low population density.
+The emergence of various geodata sources introduces new concerns for privacy breaches, as traditional disclosure avoidance mechanisms may overlook spatial characteristics~\cite{bertino2008,solymosi2023}.
+In this section, we explore a range of privacy attacks/breaches targeting geodata.